MetaMask/ocap-kernel/packages/germs/src/shims/README.md

 # Shims

-For storing plain JavaScript shims, such as `lockdown` and eventually others.
+For storing plain JavaScript shims that we want to import statically, such as `lockdown` and `eventual-send`.